KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/installation.md

 - `logs` - logs folder containing KYSOR log files.
 Each log file is a run from start to end where the date is the starting date
 - `upgrades` - most important directory, contains all the binaries for every pool
 - `upgrades/pool-$id` - holds every binary of every installed version of the specified pool
-- `upgrades/pool-$id/$version` - acts as a home directory for a specific binary, contains binary cache, logs and actual protocol node binary
+- `upgrades/pool-$id/$version` - acts as a home directory for a specific binary, contains binary cache, logs and actual protocol validator binary
 - `upgrades/pool-$id/$version/bin` - holds actual node binary
-- `upgrades/pool-$id/$version/cache` - contains cached data relevant for the protocol node
+- `upgrades/pool-$id/$version/cache` - contains cached data relevant for the protocol validator
-- `upgrades/pool-$id/$version/logs` - logs folder for the protocol node of that version and pool.
+- `upgrades/pool-$id/$version/logs` - logs folder for the protocol validator of that version and pool.
 Each log file is a run from start to end where the date is the starting date
 - `valaccounts` - contains all the valaccount config files with which the KYSOR can run on a pool

 #### Binary Installation